googleinterns/e2e-search-ml-probing/server/README.md

 * gRPC
   * gRPC has already started to be integrated into the project.
 It is likely that this would be the mechanism of getting information in and out of this project into other Google infrastructure (monitoring, logging, etc).
-Right now only `./verify.js` is using gRPC just to ensure that it is working in the development environment, it is not used in any real project code yet.
   * The specific design of how gRPC would be used to do the integration with Google infrastructure can be discussed on internal docs (push vs pull, etc).
   * Progress that can be made now is perhaps just make a simply interface to